saltycoder417/pwn.college-srikar/File_Globbing.md

 ## References

-Add an references or videos you used while solving the challenge.
+The reference i used is the challenge statement in pwn.college.